QRFlow

 What is a dynamic QR code?#

-A dynamic QR code (also called an editable QR code or redirect QR code) stores a short redirect URL, so you can update the destination later without changing the printed QR.
+A dynamic QR code (also called an editable QR code) stores a hosted short redirect URL, so the destination can be updated later by whoever controls that hosted link.

 Static QR (what QRFlow generates)#